ut-amrl/ObVi-SLAM/README.md

 1. `make`

 ### Run a Demo Program
 Run the following command from the base directory.
+Note - make sure to modify the path to reflect BOTH the data set and the calibration.
+TODO hard code calibration path relative to dataset so user only enters one path.

     ./bin/main --data_path=`pwd`/data/vslam_set1/ --calibration_path=`pwd`/data/vslam_set1/calibration/camera_matrix.txt